-Senator Walsh.
+Senator WALSH.
 After the 28 years you would do as you please?
+Commissioner ROMULO.
+Yes, sir.

-Senator Walsh.
+Senator WALSH.
 You want, in the case of expiring contracts, to have the right which you will have at the end of 28 years anyway; is that what it amounts to?

-Commissioner Romulo.
+Commissioner ROMULO.
 That is right.